The Kovenant

 The Kovenant is a Norwegian industrial metal band from Hamar.
-The band originally formed as a symphonic black metal act known as Covenant in 1993, but in 1999 were forced to change their name to The Kovenant due to a dispute with a Swedish electronic band of the same name.
-The band's name change also marked a change in sound/style as well, as the band from there on began to focus more on an aggrotech/industrial metal sound heavily influenced by Europe's EBM scene.
-Despite their style change, The Kovenant did however later reissue their early albums under The Kovenant name.
+The band originally formed as a symphonic black metal act known as Covenant in 1993, but in 1999 were forced to change their name to The Kovenant due to a dispute with a Swedish band of the same name.
+The name change also marked a change in sound/style as well, as the band from there on began to focus more on a cyber/industrial metal sound heavily influenced by Europe's EBM scene.
+Despite their style change, The Kovenant did later reissue their early albums under The Kovenant name.

 History

 The "Covenant" years (1994–1999)

 The band was formed as Covenant in 1993 by two black metal artists known as Nagash and Blackheart.
 They both met when Blackheart decided to help Nagash with his one-man project Troll.
 They garnered little attention after releasing a demo titled From the Storm of Shadows, but eventually a record label, Mordgrimm, took notice of them and released their first album In Times Before the Light in 1997.
 This album was recorded two years prior in 1995 and established them a fan base in Norway.
-It sounds similar to Dimmu Borgir's first opus For All Tid.
+It sounds similar to Dimmu Borgir's first opus For all tid.
 Indeed, Nagash is a long-time friend to the lead vocalist of Dimmu Borgir, Shagrath.

 Covenant signed with Nuclear Blast, a major German label dedicated to the hard rock scene, in 1998 and recruited four other members to form an actual band.
 These people were Astennu (of Dimmu Borgir, Carpe Tenebrum), Sverd (of Arcturus), Sarah Jezebel Deva (of Cradle of Filth and others), and Hellhammer (of Mayhem and others).
 With these new recruits, they released their second album, Nexus Polaris.
 The album also resulted in the band getting a Norwegian Grammy for Best Hard Rock Band and led to Nagash leaving Dimmu Borgir (for which he played bass) in order to concentrate fully on The Kovenant.